 Remaining Useful Life (RUL) – the difference between the current age of operating equipment and its expected age at failure or removal

 Table 3 shows the estimated EULs for each measure developed through this research as well as the current value in the Program Savings Document (PSD).
-The Evaluation Team recommends updating the PSD for four of the measures but keeping the current PSD value for natural gas furnaces and insulation due to the poor precision of the results for those measures.
+The Evaluation Team recommends updating the PSD for four of the residential measures but keeping the current PSD value for natural gas furnaces and insulation due to the lack of statistical significance of the results for those measures resulting from limited sample sizes.
+The Evaluation Team was also unable to estimate the EUL for commercial HVAC equipment due to a low response rate and lack of equipment reported as failed or removed.

 Table 1: Estimated EULs (in Years) and PSD Recommendations